BSc (Hons) Architectural Studies

 Overseas field trips

-Students have the opportunity to join overseas field trips that expand their horizons and awaken their desire to learn more about architecture.
-In 2023, the field trip of BSc (Hons) Architecture Studies was held in Japan.
+Students have the opportunity to participate in overseas field trips to explore diverse architectural sites, gain hands-on experience, and enhance cultural understanding.
+In 2023, the field trip for BSc (Hons) Architecture Studies was held in Japan.

 .